-For the sake of simplicity, we restrict the proof to the case where any shared variable is written only once and then read only once; after read access completed, the space related to the shared data is garbaged.
+For the sake of simplicity, we restrict the proof to the case where any shared variable is written only once and then read only once; once read access have been completed, the space related to the shared data is garbaged.
 This corresponds to the case of an EREW program with single-assignment variables.

-When a processor p_i completes the execution of a task, it sends a message to p_0 and waits for receiving from p_0 a new ready task to perform.
+When a processor p_i completes the execution of a task, it sends a message to p_0 and waits for receiving a new ready task to perform from p_0 .

-When a processor p_i creates a new task (fork instruction) it sends asynchronously to p_0 a message of size bounded by N_d that define all data dependencies of the new task (i.e. the shared data that it will read before its execution or write after its completion).
+When a processor p_i creates a new task (fork instruction) it asynchronously sends to p_0 a message of size bounded by N_d that defines all data dependencies of the new task (i.e. the shared data that it will read before its execution or write after its completion).

-Processor p_0 manages a list of ready tasks Q and a list of idle processors I. For this, it uses two arrays: the one, A, stores the task nodes created and not completed, the other, B, the descriptors of the shared variables allocated.
-Any descriptors in B points to the task that requires the corresponding shared data in reading.
+Processor p_0 manages a list Q of ready tasks and a list I of idle processors.
+For this purpose, it uses two arrays: one, A, stores the task nodes created and not completed; the other, B, the descriptors of the allocated shared variables.
+Any descriptor in B points to the task that requires the corresponding shared data in reading.
 Pointers from B to A are updated at task creation and task completion.
-When a task in A is pointed to by no more elements in B, it is put in Q. The cost of this arithmetic computation on p_0 is proportional to N_d but independent from p and σ : we neglect it compared to $(p-1)\sigma N_a N_d$.
+When a task in A is no more pointed to by any element in B, it is put in Q. The cost of this arithmetic computation on p_0 is proportional to N_d but independent from p and σ : we neglect it compared to $(p-1)\sigma N_a N_d$.